Zhao Ziyang: Return to government

 Zhao spent four years as a fitter in Hunan, at the Xianzhong Mechanics Factory.
 Zhao Wujun, the youngest of his five sons, worked with him (Zhao also had a younger daughter).
 While in political exile, Zhao's family lived in a small apartment near his factory, with a small suitcase in the living room that served as a dinner table.

-Zhao's rehabilitation began in April 1971, when he and his family were woken in the middle of the night by someone banging on the door.
+Zhao's rehabilitation began in 1971, when he and his family were woken in the middle of the night by someone banging on the door.
 Without much explanation, the Party chief of the factory that Zhao was working at informed Zhao that he was to go at once to Changsha, the provincial capital.
 The factory's only means of transport was a three-wheeled motorcycle, which was ready to take him.
 Zhao was driven to Changsha's airport, where a plane had been prepared to fly him to Beijing.
 Still unaware of what was happening, Zhao boarded the plane.
 He was checked into the comfortable Beijing Hotel, but was unable to sleep: he later claimed that, after years of living in poverty, the mattress was too soft.
 In the morning, Zhao was taken to a meeting with Premier Zhou Enlai at the Great Hall of the People.
 Soon after they met, Zhao began a speech that he had prepared over the previous night: "I have been rethinking the Cultural Revolution during these years as a labourer..."
 Zhou cut him off, saying "You've been called to Beijing because the Central Committee has decided to name you as a deputy Party chief of Inner Mongolia."

-After being recalled from political exile, Zhao attempted to portray himself as a born-again Maoist, and publicly renounced any interest in encouraging private enterprise or material incentive.
+After being recalled from political exile, Zhao attempted to portray himself as a Maoist, and publicly renounced any interest in encouraging private enterprise or material incentive.
 Zhao's late conversion to Maoism did not last long, and he later became a "principal architect" of the sweeping, pro-market changes that followed the death of Mao.
 Despite his important role in guiding the economy of China over the course of his career, Zhao had no formal training in economics.

 Throughout 1972, Zhou Enlai directed Zhao's political rehabilitation.
 He was appointed to the Central Committee, and in Inner Mongolia became the Revolutionary Committee Secretary and vice-chairman in March 1972.
 Zhao was elevated to the 10th Central Committee in August 1973, and returned to Guangdong as 1st CCP Secretary and Revolutionary Committee Chair in April 1974.
 He became Political Commissar of the Chengdu Military Region in December 1975.